yuchi1224/yuchi1224.github.io/_pages/projects.md

 * **[Harmonic Function on Manifold with Negative Curvature](/files/geoana_compressed.pdf)**
   * *Course:* Topics of Geometry Analysis
   * *Description:* This report analyzes harmonic functions on negatively curved manifolds, establishing the existence and uniqueness of the Dirichlet problem.
-By constructing the Poisson kernel, I derived the Martin Integral Representation for positive solutions.
+By constructing the Poisson kernel, I derived the Martin Integral Representation for positive harmonic solutions.

 * **[Variational Methods for Non-linear PDEs in Mathematical Physics](/files/physequation_project.pdf)**
   * *Course:* Equations of Mathematical Physics (Ⅰ)